 The buildings were completed with the opening in April of the Global Citizenship Center.
 The GCC's purpose, said Tanaka, is to provide coordinated systemic support to, for example, student volunteer activities, such as by offering courses on leadership.
-The goal here, he said, is for Waseda to provide an "international interface" for facilitating stupreserved, and that the research undertaken will make some social contribution.' dents' and scholars' activities overseas and bringing their foreign counterparts to Waseda.
+The goal here, he said, is for Waseda to provide an "international interface" for facilitating students' and scholars' activities overseas and bringing their foreign counterparts to Waseda.
 Moreover, in the future, he said, Waseda hopes to provide the opportunity for all its undergraduates to spend at least part - if not all - of one year studying abroad.